 In addition, it has been declared a World Heritage Site by UNESCO, along with the Camino del Norte, thanks to its cultural and natural value.

-From the Asturian mountains to the green Galician valleys, this way stands out for its natural beauty.
+From the Asturian mountains to the green valleys of Galicia, this route stands out for its natural beauty.
 It crosses medieval villages and dense forests and offers panoramic views that delight pilgrims.
-It is ideal for those seeking a more intimate and peaceful connection, away from the crowds of other more popular ways.
+It is ideal for those seeking a more intimate and quiet connection, away from the crowds that traverse other more traveled routes.

-Each step on the Primitive Way is an invitation for personal reflection and to enjoy the natural surroundings in their purest state.
-Although the way presents physical challenges, with mountainous sections and continuous ups and downs, the reward is undoubtedly the direct contact with the essence of nature and history.
+Every step taken is an invitation to personal reflection and to enjoy the natural environment in its purest state.
+Although the route presents physical challenges, with mountainous sections and continuous ups and downs, the reward is undoubtedly direct contact with the essence of nature and history.

-In addition to the beauty of its way, it is equipped with enough services to make your journey comfortable, without losing the authenticity of a more rural and less commercialized experience.
+In addition to the beauty of its course, it is equipped with sufficient services to make your journey comfortable, without losing the authenticity of a more rural and less commercialized experience.

-You can start the Camino in Oviedo, the traditional starting point, or from other locations along the way, adapting your journey to your preferences and abilities.
-Whether you decide to walk the entire way or just a part, finishing your journey at the Cathedral of Santiago de Compostela will be the perfect ending to this unforgettable experience.
+You can start the Way in Oviedo, the traditional starting point, or at other places along the route, tailoring your journey to your preferences and capabilities.
+Whether you decide to travel the entire route or just a part, ending your journey at the Cathedral of Santiago de Compostela will be the crowning glory of this unforgettable experience.

-This city marks the beginning of the Primitive Way, and its impressive Gothic-style cathedral is the starting point for pilgrims beginning their journey.
+This city marks the beginning of the adventure, and its impressive Gothic-style cathedral is the starting point for pilgrims beginning their journey.
 You can also visit the Holy Chamber, a treasure of Romanesque architecture that houses sacred relics.

 This section, between Pola de Allande and Berducedo, is one of the most demanding but also the most rewarding.
 It offers spectacular views from the top of the port, reaching 1,100 meters of altitude.